 Elm-leaved Goldenrod is a native erect perennial growing up to 5 feet in height with leafy stems that are mostly smooth below the floral array and sparsely hairy within the array.

 Leaves: The stem leaves are alternate, coarsely toothed and elliptical like an elm leaf, hence the common name.
 The leaf base connects directly to the stem.
 The upper leaves of the floral array are noticeably smaller than the lower stem leaves.
-The larger basal leaves are usually withered by flowering time but they may have short winged stems.
+The larger basal leaves may have short winged stems but are usually withered by flowering time.
 Upper leaf surfaces are dark green and can have very short stiff hair giving a rough-to-the-touch surface, the underside is much paler in color and may have some whitish hair on the main ribs.
 The leaves have some pronounced lateral nerves rising from the main mid-nerve.

 The entire floral array is a large open cluster, with branches widely spaced and the flower heads mostly are along one side of each branch of the cluster.
 The branches are usually backward curved and the entire cluster is usually taller than it is wide and the weight of the flower branches can cause some floppiness.
 Some small unstalked leaves appear within the array.

-The flowers of elm-leaved goldenrod are on short stalks and of two types of floret: An outer group of 3 to 6 ray florets with yellow corollas.
+The flowers of elm-leaved goldenrod are on short stalks and of two types of floret: An outer group of 3 to 6 ray florets with yellow rays.
 These are pistillate only and fertile.
 They surround 4 to 7 bisexual and fertile disc florets that have short tubular yellow corollas with 5 pointed lobes that are spreading when the floret opens.
-The disc floret has 5 stamens with yellow anthers - these surround and are appressed to the style and are exserted when the floret opens.
+The disc floret has 5 stamens with yellow anthers - these surround and are appressed to the style and is exserted from the corolla when the floret opens.
+The style has a bifurcated tip.
 Each flower head is only 1/8 inch wide and the outside of the head has 2 to 3 series of narrow green to yellow phyllaries that are smooth, without glands, unequal in size.
 The inner are more linear shaped and appressed to the head.
 The outer series are more ovate.
 Phyllary tips are pointed and a darker green.
 The flower heads are on the short stalks.

-Seed: Mature flowers produce a narrowly conic dry cypsela, 1.6–2.5 mm long, light brown in color, with fine hair, 8 to 10 nerve ridges and a fluffy whitish pappus for wind dispersion.
+Seed: Mature flowers produce a narrowly conic dry cypsela (the seed), 1.6–2.5 mm long, light brown in color, with fine hair, 8 to 10 nerve ridges and a fluffy whitish pappus for wind dispersion.
 Seeds weigh about 130,000 per ounce.
-Seeds of Solidago usually require 60 days of cold statification and light for germination.
+Seeds of Solidago usually require 60 days of cold stratification and light for germination.
+They should be surface sown.

 Varieties: See bottom of the page.